Our History

 Knesseth Israel’s history

 About 1920, when there were enough Jewish men in Bound Brook to have a regular minyan and form a congregation, they formed “The Jacob H. Schiff Congregation”, named after a prominent Jewish philanthropist who had recently passed away.
-Services were originally held in Bound Brook’s Ivy Hook & Ladder building, then in the Congregational Church.
-By 1923, the Women’s Social Circle had raised enough money for a down-payment toward the purchase of the property and an existing house at 229 Mountain Avenue.
+The first official services were held in Bound Brook’s Ivy Hook & Ladder building, then in the Congregational Church.
+By January of 1925 the congregation had grown large enough to need its own building, and the property at 229 Mountain Avenue was selected because it had an existing house, with enough room at the back of the property to add a larger building.
+The Women’s Social Circle had raised $3,500 by running New Year’s dances and other functions, and this was used as a down-payment.

 The congregation celebrated its first Bas Mitzvah in 1939, and hired their first full-time Rabbi in 1943.
-In 1953 the Congregation adopted two new names: the Bound Brook Jewish Center and Knesseth Israel.
+In 1953 the Congregation changed its name to “the Bound Brook Jewish Community Center, Congregation Knesseth Israel”.

 Construction of a new building on the property was begun in 1954, and due to the efforts of Lou and Tom Sudzin and Sid Edelberg, it was completed in time for dedication in 1955.
-The new larger, building provided the congregation the opportunity to hold many religious and social functions within its walls.
+The new and larger facilities allowed the congregation to hold all kinds of social events within their own walls – Bar and Bat Mitzvah parties, Masquerades, Dances, Breakfasts, etc.

 The front section of the building was added in the early 1980’s, with a small chapel, new offices for the Rabbi and temple administrator, youth lounge, and additional restrooms.